JoshCheek/bitmoji/Readme.md

   `270452361_2-s1`, `270452360_2-s1`

 You can find other users with the `find-users.html` page.
-The number between the underscore and dash doesn't seem to change anything.
-It def breaks if you remove that, though.
+The number between the underscore seems to be about which version of that person being rendered into that pose, eg if they change their bitmoji, then the suffix will increment.
+I'm not sure what the `s1` or the `v1` are about, I've seen as high as `v3`, but it doesn't seem to change anything when I edit that piece.

 ## Making sense of the data